romanzdk/tech-demo-python-packaging/README.md

     # ...

-This results in installing depending packages in the back while installing the demo via `pip`.
+With this modification `pip` do install depending packages in the back.

 [[gui_helloworld.gif]]

 # Demo 03 - Internationalization (i18n) and localization (l10n) using GNU gettext

-This demo use the [GNU gettext](https://www.gnu.org/software/gettext) localization framework to offer a translated version of the string `Hello World!`.
-The translation itself is not the topic of this demo but the handling of the translational files is.

-Two variants of this demo exists.
-One do use the usual `setuptools` as build-backend and the second do use [`hatch`](https://hatch.pypa.io).
+The [GNU gettext](https://www.gnu.org/software/gettext) localization framework is used to offer a translated version of the string `Hello World!`.
+The translation itself is not the topic of this demo but the handling of the translational files is in the context of Python Packing.
+Two variants of this demo exists differing by the used build-backends (`setuptools` and `hatch`).
 The latter is used because it offers a more elegant, pythonic and easier to understand solution.

-## Demo 03 variant "setuptools"

-> **NOTE**:
-> Handle this example with care.
-It might not be the best solution nor it is
-> pythonic.
-Feel free to open an Issue to provide an easier and better
-> example.

-A custom build step is used to compile the `po`-files using `msgfmt` into `mo`-files.
-The `mo` files are included as `package-data` files while installing.

-There is a new folder `po` in the project containing two `po` and one `pot` file.

-    03_i18n_setuptools
-	├── README.md
-	├── pyproject.toml
-	├── setup.py
-	└── src
-            └── helloworldint
-                ├── __init__.py
-                ├── __main__.py
-                └── po
-                    ├── de.po
-                    ├── jp.po
-                    └── messages.pot

-The `pyproject.toml` do define `package-data`.
-While installing the build-backend `setuptools` will look for a folder `locales` and its content defined by the search pattern used here.

-	[tool.setuptools.package-data]
-	helloworldint = [
-		'locales/*/LC_MESSAGES/*.mo',
-	]

-Independed from the used build-backendn (`setuptools` or `hatch` in this example) the general approach here is to use a _custom build step_.
+Independed from the used build-backend (`setuptools` or `hatch` in this example) the general approach is to use a _custom build step_.
 That step is executed before the package is installed into the system.
 That step use `msgfmt` in an external system call (using `subprocess.run()`) to compile the `po` files into `mo` files and create them in the appropriated folder structure.
-The projects source folder will look like this:
+After the custom build step the projects source folder will look like this:

     03_i18n_setuptools
     ├── ...
         └── src
             └── helloworldint
                 ├── __init__.py